James O'Mara: Early life

-O'Mara was born in Limerick, son of Stephen O'Mara and Elen Pigott, and educated by the Christian Brothers in Limerick, and at Clongowes Wood College.
+O'Mara was born in Limerick, son of Stephen O'Mara and Ellen Pigott, and educated by the Christian Brothers in Limerick, and at Clongowes Wood College.
 His studies at the Royal University of Ireland were postponed after the death of his Uncle Jim in 1893, when James was sent to London to take over his Uncle's business functions.
 After his marriage in 1895 to Agnes Cashel, sister of the republican activist in later life Alice Cashel, he moved to Epsom in Surrey, and then to Sydenham in London.
 He finally got his B.A. degree from the Royal University in 1898.

 Political career

 In the 1900 general election, O'Mara was elected unopposed as Irish Parliamentary Party MP for South Kilkenny.

 His career in House of Commons is noted for his introduction of Bank Holiday (Ireland) Act 1903, making Saint Patrick's Day a national holiday.
 O'Mara later introduced the law which required that pubs be closed on 17 March, a provision which was repealed only in the 1970s.

 In 1907, O'Mara resigned from Parliament and from the Irish Parliamentary Party and later joined Sinn Féin, the first MP to do so.
 He returned to Dublin in 1914 to continue his work in the bacon business, and remained active in Sinn Féin.